Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-automate-test-sample.md

 #### Test Steps Walkthrough

 The test cases take advantage of a set of Power FX steps to abstract interacting with the Power App.
-The [CoE Setup and Install Wizard](./coe-kit-setup-and-install-wizard.md) steps through these steps to describe how the test cases and steps interact to validate the behavior of the application.
+The [CoE Setup and Install Wizard](./coe-kit-setup-and-install-wizard.md) steps through these low code functions to describe how the test cases and steps interact to validate the behavior of the application.

 #### Code First vs Low Code